TOPSinfo/android_product_inventory/README.md

 - Welcome UI: It will provide option to select user type (Dealer and User)
 - Login UI: It will validate phone number and verify otp and redirect to Dashboard to appropriate user type
 - Registration UI: It will collect user data and redirect to Dashboard to appropriate user type
-- Dashboard UI: It will display a list of booking for astrologer and list of astrologer for user
+- Dashboard UI: It will display a list of booking for Dealer and list of Dealer for user
 - Create Booking UI: It will collect user data and create a new booking.
 - Booking List UI: It will list the booking.
 - Booking Detail UI: It will display details of a particular booking.